 About the Programme

-What is the MENA Programme?
+What was the MENA Programme?

 In the wake of the Arab Spring and in response to calls for a training course aimed at Middle Eastern and North African filmmakers, we launched the MENA programme in 2012 in cooperation with the Goethe-Institute Kairo and organised tailor-made workshops in Cairo, Tunis, Leipzig and Berlin from 2012-2014.
 Among other things, the programme gave filmmakers from the region the chance to tell their stories from the Egyptian, Libyan and Tunisian revolutions, the impact they have had on society and the deception people have felt, particularly in Egypt, when their revolutionary aims were not realised.